Ne0tea/RIFinder/README.md

  * @LastEditors: Ne0tea
  * @LastEditTime: 2024-10-12 15:22:06
 -->
-# Ancient Gene Flow Detection
+# Remote Introgression Finder

 ## Overview
-AGFD is a tool designed to identify gene flow events across a phylogeny of multiple assemblies.
-It analyzes gene tree structures and interspecies relationships to detect potential gene flow.
+RIFinder is a tool designed to identify remote introgression events across a phylogeny of multiple assemblies.
+It analyzes gene tree structures and interspecies relationships to detect potential introgression.

 ## Installation and Dependencies
 Ensure the following Python libraries are installed: